usnistgov/FIPS201/_FIPS201/system.md

 - **PIV Relying Subsystem**—the physical and logical access control systems, the protected resources, and the authorization data.

-The PIV relying subsystem becomes relevant when the PIV Card is used to authenticate a cardholder who is seeking access to a physical or logical resource.
-Although this Standard does not provide technical specifications for this subsystem, various mechanisms for identification and authentication are defined in [Section 6](authentication.md#s-6) to provide consistent and secure means for performing the authentication function preceding an access control decision.
+The PIV relying subsystem becomes relevant when the PIV Card or derived PIV credential is used to authenticate a cardholder who is seeking access to a physical or logical resource.
+Although this Standard does not provide technical specifications for this subsystem, various mechanisms for identification and authentication are defined in [Section 6](authentication.md#s-6) for PIV Cards and in [[SP 800-157]](../_Appendix/references.md#ref-SP-800-157) for derived PIV credentials to provide consistent and secure means for performing the authentication function preceding an access control decision.

 [Figure 3-1](#fig-3-1){:name="fig-3-1"}